OGRECave/ogre-next/Docs/src/manual/Ogre3.0.Changes.md

 See [PBR / PBS Changes in 3.0](@ref PBSChangesIn30) to how make them look like they did in 2.3 and what these changes mean.

+## Hlms Shader piece changes

+The piece block `LoadNormalData` got split into `LoadGeomNormalData` & `LoadNormalData` in order to support Decals in Terra.

+If you were overriding `LoadNormalData` in a custom piece, make sure to account for the new `LoadGeomNormalData`.

 ## Move to C++11 and general cleanup

 Lots of dead \& long-deprecated code was removed.